-Spring is the season of growth.
-What better time to expand your mind and grow your business acumen with new books by MIT Sloan faculty?
+Expand your mind and grow your business acumen with new books by MIT Sloan faculty.
 Delve into topics like social media management, innovation, and the future of work.
 Here's a running list of some of the latest reads.

 Disciplined Entrepreneurship Workbook is a companion piece to Bill Aulet’s earlier book that transformed the way people think about starting a company.
 The new workbook by MIT Sloan’s Aulet includes practical ideas—worksheets, creativity tools, and a visual dashboard—that demonstrate concrete ways in which entrepreneurs can succeed.
 Aulet teaches in the Entrepreneurship Development Program.

 In Faster, Greener, Smarter: The Future of the Car and Urban Mobility, MIT Sloan Professor Charles Fine and his co-authors discuss the mobility and environmental impact automobiles will have in the near future on the design and architecture of our cities.
 Fine teaches in Driving Strategic Innovation: Achieving High Performance Throughout the Value Chain.

 We’ve all been there when a seemingly innocuous conversation turns ugly.
 Find out how to turn these tough confrontations into positive encounters in Jason Jay’s latest book, Breaking through Gridlock: The Power of Conversation in a Polarized World.
 Jay and his co-author Gabriel Grant share six steps that can lead to authentic, effective dialogue.
 Jay teaches in Strategies for Sustainable Business.